 - If the adjustments work seamlessly, this bed could seriously make for better sleep

 - Is all that tech necessary?
-More tech means added expense ($4,000 is the entry for a King)
+More tech means added expense (top of the line mattress and necessary base will run over $10,000+)

 - All those great features mean more points of potential failure